dmoisset/s5/rules/environment.md

    CRB has conflicting rules (example: movement rules in forest terrain, or drowning rules)
 1. If an environment is described only in the CRB and its description can be applied without referencing any Starfinder specific concept, use it.
 (Example: effect of high gravity on falling damage or movement speed.)
-1. If the CRB has any rule that references starfinder specific concepts, you’ll find an adapted rule in this section (example: something imposing the “sickened” condition which doesn’t exist in 5e, or asking for skill checks that have a different DC scale in 5e).
+1. If the CRB has any rule that references starfinder specific concepts, you'll find an adapted rule in this section (example: something imposing the "sickened" condition which doesn't exist in 5e, or asking for skill checks that have a different DC scale in 5e).

 ##  Space